Palette

 Since both projects were built with Next.js, I narrowed my CMS choices down to two: Sanity and PayloadCMS.
 These two offer very different developer experiences, but both are capable.
 From what I read, PayloadCMS can be a bit harder to get started with due to limited documentation, while Sanity requires a hosted backend.

 To keep my deployment on Vercel serverless, I ultimately chose PayloadCMS.
-Personally, I didn’t find the documentation too difficult to navigate, though I wasn’t doing anything overly complex like implementing live previews.
+Personally, I did not find the documentation too difficult to navigate, though I was not doing anything overly complex like implementing live previews.

 I also had the chance to try out Sanity, which I ended up using for the client project.
 Between the two, I found that: